 Hamza Bendelladj was said to have direct access to millions of victims’ homes across borders by running email campaigns, planting malware on popular sites, using drive-by downloads, using multiple exploit kits and who knows what else?

 Hacker Hamza Bendelladj used the alias Bx1 online and is believed to be one of the ‘critical’ controllers of the SpyEye software that infected users’ computers and then stole personal information used to log into online financial accounts.

 SpyEye’s controllers are believed to have built up a huge network, or botnet of compromised computers they regularly ransacked for information.

 In addition to creating SpyEye, Hamza Bendelladj hacker is also accused of helping to develop and sell versions of SpyEye that novice cyber thieves used to find and fleece victims.

 US law enforcement agencies tracked and caught Bendelladj by getting him to sell a copy of SpyEye to an undercover police officer for $8,500 (£5,500)- (Source-BBC News)

 As if that was not good enough, Hamza Bendelladj was believed to have hacked into sites of foreign ministries of European countries to grant visas to several Algerian youths.

 His most significant achievement as stated by many still remains the takeover of the Israeli government site, enabling it to provide the Palestinian resistance information and valuable reports.

-Although cyber crime related activities is not punishable by death, Bendelladj is believed to have been given the death sentence because of the massive damage he caused and the threat he poses internationally.
+Although cybercrime-related activities are not punishable by death, Bendelladj is believed to have been given the death sentence because of the massive damage he caused and the threat he poses internationally.